 I hope this finds you well.
 As you may know, more than 795,000 Americans are affected by stroke every year.
-Tragically, 150,000 of these cases are fatal, while between 15% and 30% of the people who do survive will remain paralyzed for the rest of their lives.
+Tragically, 150,000 of these cases are fatal, with many more resulting in a lifelong disability.

 Due to recent advancements in medical technology, we now have a way to save more patients affected by a severe stroke.
-Across the country, there are Level 1 stroke centers that have the capacity to provide a life-saving procedure called neuroendovascular stroke surgery (also known as thrombectomy).
+Across the country, there are Level 1 stroke centers that have the capacity to provide a lifesaving procedure called neuroendovascular stroke surgery (also known as thrombectomy).
 This minimally invasive procedure, conducted by a highly trained neurointerventional care team, uses catheters to quickly reopen blocked arteries in the brain.
 Thrombectomy improves the chances that a patient will not only survive a stroke but will make a full recovery.

-However, less than 10% of patients have access to this care.
+However, less than one-third of eligible patients have access to this care.
 This is primarily because most states currently don't have protocols in place that require EMS to transport patients with the deadliest form of ischemic stroke - known as emergent large vessel occlusion (ELVO) - directly to the nearest Level 1 stroke center.
 Instead, patients are more likely to be taken to the nearest hospital, which might not have the expertise needed to treat the most dangerous cases of stroke.

-Since 2016, Get Ahead of Stroke, a national public education and advocacy campaign designed to improve systems of care for stroke patients, has worked across the country to drive policy change at the state level.
+Since 2016, Get Ahead of Stroke , a national public education and advocacy campaign designed to improve systems of care for stroke patients, has worked across the country to drive policy change at the state level.
 Founded by the Society of NeuroInterventional Surgery (SNIS), the goal of the campaign is to ensure patients afflicted with severe stroke such as ELVO are transported to a Level 1 stroke center where they would have access to a trained neuroendovascular care team that can help them 24/7/365.
-Clinical trials demonstrate that 65% of stroke patients who are taken directly to a Level 1 stroke center live without a long-term disability.
+Clinical trials demonstrate that 65 % of stroke patients who are taken directly to a Level 1 stroke center live without a long-term disability.

-Today, the Get Ahead of Stroke campaign is supported by a coalition of organizations committed to the goal of securing the best possible outcomes for stroke patients.
+Today, the Get Ahead of Stroke® campaign is supported by a coalition of organizations committed to the goal of securing the best possible outcomes for stroke patients.
 This includes educating first responders about the importance of uniform stroke triage that is similar to triage for trauma patients.
 We have successfully enacted new laws in Arizona, Colorado, Florida and Tennessee while driving policy change and public awareness in other states such as Massachusetts, New York, Ohio and Virginia.